Search This Blog

-Has anyone ever worked with oven cleaner to remove staining from aluminum screens?
-It works really well!
-Sodium hydroxide has a voracious hunger for certain metals.
-It will even eat up soda lime glass in minutes.
-At the right temperature and concentration.
 Did you also know that restaurants use a product based on this chem to clean the grease off their grills?
-Did you know too that it is used at farms to completely liquify dead animals?
+Did you also know that it is used at farms to completely liquify dead animals?
 Also it is used at 100% concentration in the form of crystals to eat up hair in household drains.
 Furthermore it is used in food products.
-We eat it!
+It has even been used as an ingredient in certain food products.
 So why not clean with it?

-OK.
-So I went out and picked up the 100% dry crystals at the hardware store.
-It cost me about fifteen bux for sixteen ounces.
 I had a pizza/sub shop to clean that I was called back into after at least four years.
 Use your imagination.
 It was bad.
 My cleaner was worse.
 It ate right through everything.
 There were a few windows that hadn't been touched at all for several years.
 They looked like they had a dark solar tint on them.
 So I needed to scrub a little with 0000 steel wool.
 But when I was done that glass was crystal clear.
 Of course my skin was black and dried out.
 Next time I will use gloves.
-Infact let me say this.
+In fact let me say this.
 Sodium hydroxide will really burn your skin bad.
-And you should never let even the smallest amount in your eyes.
+And you should never get even the smallest amount in your eyes.
 So gloves and goggles probably would be best.
+It will make pure water really hot if you put enough in a cup.
+When mixing it is best to use plastic cups and containers.

-So here are the questions.
-Since the technical literature that I have read indicate quite plainly that very strong alkali solutions will etch glass, will a much lighter solution of sodium hydroxide also cause etching?
-My thoughts are that it will.
-In fact it should cause complete dissolution of the glass surface.
-I mean;...check out this video. http://www.youtube.com/watch?v=nmktRTHL1NA We need to know if this could be visible or not.
-Therefor I suggest performing the two different tests I have developed here for acids.
-It is true that water itself is quite capable of etching glass.
-But under conditions other than routine cleaning.
-So when testing cleaning/restoration solutions of sodium hydroxide we should stay with the concentrations used in each.
-It is also obvious if we use much higher concentrations at much higher temperatures, than we absolutely will etch glass.
+We also really need to know if very mild cleaning solutions will cause the same etching effects that 1 percent solutions of hydrofluoric acid cause.
+To discover the answer to this question I will be performing the two different tests I have developed here for acids.
+It is indeed true that even water itself is quite capable of etching glass.
+But very slow and under conditions other than routine cleaning.
+So when testing cleaning/restoration solutions of sodium hydroxide we should test the concentrations used in each.
+Again it is obvious from the video referenced in this post if we use much higher concentrations at much higher temperatures, (such as a hot summer day) than we absolutely will etch glass.

 There are other questions that should be answered.
 Such as the problem of the yellowing of white vinyl window frames and vinyl siding.
 Oven cleaner will yellow out white vinyl in seconds.
 Especially on a hot day.
-It is based on a 4% solution.
+It is based on a 4% solution of sodium hydroxide.
 At what concentration is a sodium hydroxide routine cleaning solution safe to use around white vinyl?
 To answer this I might heat up some water to about 180 degrees F. Put in a certain amount of crystals.
 Mix it up.
 Then do the dip.
 Dunk a strip of white vinyl used on window frames.
 Leave it in there for at least five minutes.
 Remove and inspect in bright sunlight.

-Written by Henry Grover Jr
+Written by Henry Grover Jr.

 4 comments: